Janet Yang: Career

 Following her seven-year stint at Ixtlan, she formed the Manifest Film Company with Lisa Henson.
 Manifest Productions include Carl Franklin's High Crimes, with Morgan Freeman; The Weight of Water, from Academy-Award-winning director Kathryn Bigelow and starring Sean Penn; Zero Effect, starring Bill Pullman and Ben Stiller; and Savior starring Dennis Quaid.
 Yang also served as the Managing Director in charge of creative content and production at Tang Media Partners.

 Yang produced the acclaimed film Dark Matter, directed by Chen Shi-Zheng and starring Chinese actor Liu Ye and Meryl Streep.
 Dark Matter premiered at the 2007 Sundance Film Festival and won the Alfred P. Sloan Prize.
 In 2009, Yang was sought out by Disney Studios to produce High School Musical for Chinese audiences.
 Her last narrative feature was Shanghai Calling, a romantic comedy set in contemporary Shanghai.
 Yang was as an Executive Producer on the film, Documented, written and directed by the Pulitzer Prize-winning journalist, Jose Antonio Vargas.
 In 2020, Yang produced Over The Moon for Netflix.

 On May 3, 2020, Janet Yang served as a guest speaker at Asia Society's "Stand Against Racism in the Time of COVID" forum, alongside guests such as Los Angeles Mayor Eric Garcetti and Representative Ted Lieu.

-On July 19th, 2022, Yang was feted at the Academy Museum of Motion Pictures with a pillar named in her honor.
+On July 19, 2022, Yang was feted at the Academy Museum of Motion Pictures with a pillar named in her honor.
 She is the first Asian American woman to have a pillar at the museum.
-On August 2nd, 2022, at a meeting of the Board of Governors, Yang was elected as President of the Academy of Motion Picture Arts and Sciences, replacing outgoing President David Rubin, who was ineligible to be re-elected.
+On August 2, 2022, at a meeting of the Board of Governors, Yang was elected as president of the Academy of Motion Picture Arts and Sciences, replacing outgoing President David Rubin, who was ineligible to be re-elected.
 This made her the first Asian American President of the Academy of Motion Picture Arts and Sciences, and the fourth woman to hold that position.

+In July 2025, Yang partnered with South Korean entertainment company CJ ENM, Miky Lee, and Dominic Ng to oversee a new label called First Light StoryHouse, which is dedicated to Asian and Asian American storytelling for major studios and streamers.

 Membership and community participation

-Yang is the President of the Academy of Motion Picture Arts and Sciences; a member of the Committee of 100, an organization of prominent Chinese-Americans; an advisory board member of Asia Society Southern California; the National Committee on US-China Relations and an advisory board member of CAPE, the Coalition of Asian-Pacific Americans in Entertainment.
+Yang is the president of the Academy of Motion Picture Arts and Sciences; a member of the Committee of 100, an organization of prominent Chinese-Americans; an advisory board member of Asia Society Southern California; the National Committee on US-China Relations and an advisory board member of CAPE, the Coalition of Asian-Pacific Americans in Entertainment.
 She has taught producing at the Sundance Institute and the Independent Feature Project.
 She is involved with a number of arts, community and political organizations.
 She is a co-founder of Gold House, a collective of influential Asians across entertainment, technology, lifestyle, and business.
 She has also been recognized with a Presidential Fellowship at Loyola Marymount University.